lizocf/lzl-ece-366/README.md

 ### Post-setup run instructions:
 *The database must be initialized with players/general game information first!!*
-See 'First Run Instructions:' below
+See 'First Run Instructions:' below.

+First, the localhost springboot server must first be started:

     cd Dupoly-Maven
     docker compose up app

-A
+Then, after moving to a separate terminal the user-interface must be started:

     cd Dupoly-Maven/duopoly
     npm start

 ### First run instructions: